meltyfruits/Racelogic-VBOX-LapTimer/README.md

 > > `SpeedDecimalPlaces=0  ; 0, 1, 2`

 ### Speed Bar
++ Displays the current speed in realtime in kilometres per hour (km/h) or miles per hour (mph) and a graph representing a positive and negative difference from the selected center speed.
+> #### Overview
+>
+> + The center speed of the graph can be set in the ***settings.ini*** file:
+>
+> `CenterSpeed=370 ; Any number between 10 and 1000 in increments of 10, e.g., 150, 160, 170`
+> > The value rendered on the dashboard will match whatever speed unit is selected, e.g., Metric. `CenterSpeed` itself doesn't need to specify km/h, mph, or kn values.
+>
+> + The speed disply range (+/-) of the graph can be set in the ***settings.ini*** file:
+>
+> `SpdDisplayRange=010 ; 005, 010, 020, 030, 040, 050, 060, 070, 080, 090, 100`
+> > The value rendered on the dashboard will match whatever speed unit is selected, e.g., Metric. `SpdDisplayRange` itself doesn't need to specify km/h, mph, or kn values.

 ### Predictive Lap Timing
 + Displays the current delta to the session best and a graph representing that time graphically.